publisha/exotic-cinema/_homepageitems/home2.md

 published: true
 position: credits
 ---
 **Image credit**: _Tanna_ (dir.
-Martin Butler and Bentley Dean, 2015, showing the protagonists Marie Wawa and the late Mungau Dain, © Phillippe Pennel)
+Martin Butler and Bentley Dean, 2015, showing the protagonists Marie Wawa and the late Mungau Dain, © Phillippe Penel)

-This research project is supported by Royal Holloway University, University of London; HARI (Humanities and Arts Research Institute); and the Department of Media Arts.
+This research project is supported by Royal Holloway, University of London; HARI (Humanities and Arts Research Institute); and the Department of Media Arts.

 ![Royal Holloway University and HARI](../uploads/HARI.png)